Annotation Curricula to Implicitly Train Non-Expert Annotators: Human Evaluation

 \paragraph{Annotation time} \cref{tab:annotation-time} shows the results of the final study in terms of annotation time per group.
-Overall, annotators of \Approach$\!_{\mathrm{gold}}$ required on average the least amount of time per instance and had the lowest standard deviation.
-We also observe a substantial decrease in the maximum annotation time, as shown in the 75th percentile for \Approach$\!_{\mathrm{gold}}$.
-Conducting a Kruskal-Wallis test~\citep{kruskal1952use} on the control instances across all participant groups results in a p-value of $p=0.200 < 0.05$.\footnote{In general, ANOVA (analysis of variance) is a more expressive test that does not require pairwise comparisons that are necessary for the less expressive Kruskal-Wallis test.
+Overall, annotators of AC$_{\mathrm{gold}}$ required on average the least amount of time per instance and had the lowest standard deviation.
+We also observe a substantial decrease in the maximum annotation time, as shown in the 75th percentile for AC$_{\mathrm{gold}}$.
+Conducting a Kruskal--Wallis test~\citep{kruskal1952use} on the control instances across all participant groups results in a p-value of $p=0.200 < 0.05$.\footnote{In general, ANOVA (analysis of variance) is a more expressive test that does not require pairwise comparisons that are necessary for the less expressive Kruskal--Wallis test.
 However, we cannot apply ANOVA in our case due to violated conditions on normality and homoscedasticity of the collected data.} Hence, we cannot reject the null-hypothesis for the control instances and conclude, that all groups initially do not show statistically significant differences in terms of annotation time for the control instances, thereby satisfying H1.
 Next, we conduct the same test on the evaluation instances and observe a statistically significant p-value of $p=4.53^{-6} < 0.05$.
 For a more specific comparison, we further conduct pairwise Welch's t-test~\citep{welch1951comparison} for each strategy with a Bonferroni-corrected p-value of $p=\frac{0.05}{6}=0.008\overline{3}$ to account for multiple comparisons~\citep{bonferroni1936teoria}.
-Overall, \Approach$\!_{\mathrm{gold}}$ performs best, satisfying H2 with statistically significant improvements over Random ($p=7.28^{-6}$) and \mbox{\Approach$\!_{\mathrm{GP}}$} ($p=3.79^{-7}$).
-Although the difference to \Approach$\!_{\mathrm{mlm}}$ is substantial, it is not statistically significant ($p=0.0502$).
-The best performing \estimator is \Approach$\!_{\mathrm{mlm}}$ that performs significantly better than Random ($p=0.0069$) and substantially better than \Approach$\!_{\mathrm{GP}}$ ($p=0.0084$).
-Between \Approach$\!_{\mathrm{GP}}$ and Random, we cannot observe any statistically significant differences ($p=0.5694$).
+Overall, AC$_{\mathrm{gold}}$ performs best, satisfying H2 with statistically significant improvements over Random ($p=7.28^{-6}$) and \mbox{AC$_{\mathrm{GP}}$} ($p=3.79^{-7}$).
+Although the difference to AC$_{\mathrm{mlm}}$ is substantial, it is not statistically significant ($p=0.0502$).
+The best performing estimator is AC$_{\mathrm{mlm}}$ that performs significantly better than Random ($p=0.0069$) and substantially better than AC$_{\mathrm{GP}}$ ($p=0.0084$).
+Between AC$_{\mathrm{GP}}$ and Random, we cannot observe any statistically significant differences ($p=0.5694$).